 The sharp-tailed grouse is currently divided into six extant subspecies (Aldrich 1963, Fig. 4); the New Mexican subspecies is extinct.
 Sharp-tailed grouse in Washington are within the Columbian subspecies range, somewhat distinguishable by its grayer color; smaller size; and shrubsteppe and mountain shrub habitat.
 Taxonomic differentiation of subspecies has been somewhat arbitrary and ambiguous.

 Recent genetic analyses indicate that sharp-tailed grouse in Utah, British Columbia, Idaho, and Washington are more similar to each other than to any other region, (Warheit and Schroeder 2003, Spaulding et al. 2006).

-Based on genetic sampling of sharp-tailed grouse from Utah, British Columbia, Idaho, and Washington, any population within these areas appears to be a genetically appropriate source population for translocation into Washington.
+Any population within these areas appears to be a genetically appropriate source population for translocation into Washington.
 The common sharp-tailed grouse populations in British Columbia, southeastern Idaho and north-central Utah are appropriate populations from which we could translocate birds into Washington - based on population health and habitat similarity (Fig. 5).

 Fig. 4.
-Distribution of of sharp-tailed grouse subspecies in North America (Aldrich 1963).
+Distribution of of sharp-tailed grouse subspecies in North America (modified from Aldrich 1963).